ZoneMinder/zmeventnotification/docs/guides/principles.rst

 This file is actually created  when zmNinja sets up push notification.
 Here is how it works:

 * When zmNinja runs and you enable push notifications, it asks either Apple or Google for a unique token to receive notifications via their push servers.
 * This token is then sent to the ES via websockets.
-The ES stores this token in the ``tokens.txt`` file and everytime it restarts, it reloads these tokens so it knows these clients expect notifications over FCM. **So if your zmNinja app cannot connect to the ES for the first time, the token will never be saved and the ES will never be able to send notifications to your zmNinja app**.
+The ES stores this token in the ``tokens.txt`` file and every time it restarts, it reloads these tokens so it knows these clients expect notifications over FCM. **So if your zmNinja app cannot connect to the ES for the first time, the token will never be saved and the ES will never be able to send notifications to your zmNinja app**.

 However, there are other things the ``tokens.txt`` file saves.
 Let's take a look: